oda-hub/mmoda-frontend-module/INSTALL.md

 Many [free themes](https://www.drupal.org/project/project_theme) are provided by Drupal community.
-The Drupal theme [Bootstrap](https://www.drupal.org/project/bootstrap) has been selected for Astrooda as it provides an excellent look and feel and the [Bootstrap toolkit](https://getbootstrap.com/) provides a full set of functionalities needed for Astrooda.
+The Drupal theme [Bootstrap](https://www.drupal.org/project/bootstrap) has been selected for MMODA as it provides an excellent look and feel and the [Bootstrap toolkit](https://getbootstrap.com/) provides a full set of functionalities needed for MMODA.
-Following good practice recommendations, instead of changing the Bootstrap theme for Astrooda needs, a sub-theme derived from it has been
+Following good practice recommendations, instead of changing the Bootstrap theme for MMODA needs, a sub-theme derived from it has been
-created: “Bootstrap Astrooda”.
+created: “Bootstrap MMODA”.
 Both themes are of course sitting in the additional Drupal themes
 folder: